Almost uniform domains and Poincar\'e inequalities: Intermediate results

-Thus the definition of max-connectivity gives a curve $\gamma$ that spends at most $\delta \tau^{1/p}$ in the complement of $Y$ and the set $E$.
+Thus the definition of max-connectivity gives a curve $\gamma$ that spends at most $\delta \tau_0^{1/p} r$ in the complement of $Y$ and the set $E$.
 The set $\gamma^{-1}(X \setminus Y)$ consists of countably many disjoint maximal open intervals $(a_i,b_i)$, so we can replace each $\gamma|_{(a_i,b_i)}$ by a $\Lambda$-quasigeodesic in $Y$ that joins $\gamma(a_i)$ and $\gamma(b_i)$.
-This produces a new curve $\gamma'$ which lies entirely in $Y$, is at most $\Lambda C d(x,y)$ long, and spends at most $\Lambda \delta \tau^{1/p}$ time in $E$, as desired. \end{proof}
+This produces a new curve $\gamma'$ which lies entirely in $Y$, is at most $\Lambda C d(x,y)$ long, and spends at most $\Lambda \delta \tau_0^{1/p} r$ time in $E$, as desired. \end{proof}

-Our connectivity property is related to the $(1,p)$-Poincar\'e inequality via the following two theorems; we discuss their applications first in the next section, so their proofs will appear later in Section \S\ref{sect:classification}.
+Our connectivity property is related to the $(1,p)$-Poincar\'e inequality via the following two theorems.
+We discuss their applications first in the next section, and their proofs will appear later in Section \S\ref{sect:classification}.

 \begin{theorem} Fix structural constants $(p,D,C,r_0)$.
-If $X$ is $D$-doubling up to scale $r_0$ and satisfies a $(1,p)$-Poincar\'e inequality at scale $r_0$ with constant $C$, then $X$ is $(C_0, \Delta,p)$-max connected at scale $r_0/2$, where $C_0$ and $\Delta$ depend solely on the structural constants. \end{theorem}
+If $X$ is $D$-doubling at scale $r_0$ and satisfies a $(1,p)$-Poincar\'e inequality at scale $r_0$ with constant $C$, then $X$ is $(C_0, \Delta,p)$-max connected at scale $r_0/2$, where $C_0$ and $\Delta$ depend solely on the structural constants. \end{theorem}

 The converse also holds true, but requires a \emph{sufficiently small} value for $\delta$.